Installation

 server.on('upgrade', upgrade) // Node's 'http' server instance

-By default no extra database setup is needed and the data is gonna be saved into an SQLite file local.db in the root of your project.
+For development, no extra database setup is needed.
+If MONGO_URL is not set, TeamPlay stores server data in an SQLite file named local.db in the root of your project.

-TeamPlay's createBackend() is a wrapper around creating a ShareDB's backend.
-You can instead manually create a ShareDB backend yourself and pass it to initConnection().
-ShareDB is re-exported from teamplay/server, you can get it as import { ShareDB } from 'teamplay/server'.
+TeamPlay's createBackend() is a wrapper around creating a ShareDB backend.
+If you need lower-level control, you can create a ShareDB backend yourself and pass it to initConnection().
+ShareDB is re-exported from teamplay/server, so you can import it as import { ShareDB } from 'teamplay/server'.

 Now that you have TeamPlay installed and configured, you're ready to start using it in your application!